mobilehero-archive/nativeloop/docs/create.md

 - `--path` - Specifies the directory where you want to create the project, if different from the current directory.
 The directory must be empty.
 - `--id` - [optional] Sets the application identifier for your project.
 If `--id` is not set, the App ID is created based on the name of the app.
 - `--template` - [optional] Specifies a local directory or valid npm package which you want to use to create your project.
-If `--template` are not set, the {nativeloop} CLI creates the project from the default template `@nativeloop/template-default`
+If `--template` is not set, the {nativeloop} CLI creates the project from the default template `@nativeloop/template-default`
 - `--name` - Specifies the name of your project.
 This is alternative to passing the app name as the first parameter.
 - `--url` - [optional] Specifies the url for your organization.
 - `--publisher` - [optional] Specifies the publisher for this app.